NeptuneHub/audiomuse-ai-plugin/README.md

 **For Developer:** Once Jellyfin is back online, the AudioMuse-AI middleware will be loaded automatically.
 Your applications can now call Jellyfin’s API endpoints directly so no additional proxying through the AudioMuse-AI service is required.

 **For the final user:** In the scheduled task section you will fine all the AudioMuse AI task.
 You can wait for their schedule or lunch directly (the first time is better to directly lunch them).
+The InstantMix functionality is reachable as usual by clicking on a specific song with the right button and selecting the Instant Mix functionality.

 ## Build yourself